 Roasted asparagus and scalloped potatoes round out the meal with their creamy textures and earthy flavors.
 While a lemon cake makes an ideal finish—especially when accompanied by bunny-shaped sugar cookies, a subtle nod to both the holiday and the season.
 A combination of make-ahead and last-minute strategies results in an impressive meal that comes together with very little effort.
 Below, find a carefully curated traditional Easter dinner menu sure to delight.

-To Start: Steamed Artichokes with Tarragon Mayonnaise
+A Starter of Steamed Artichokes with Tarragon Mayonnaise

 It doesn't get more elegant than this chilled appetizer.
 Everyone will adore dipping tender Steamed Artichokes into Tarragon Mayonnaise for a lemony, herb-packed flavored dish.

-Main: Marmalade-Glazed Ham
+A Main of Marmalade-Glazed Ham

 Slices of Marmalade-Glazed Ham are piled high atop a platter, garnished with caramelized orange slices.
 A chilled Riesling, preferably one from the Pacific Northwest, pairs perfectly with the ham's sweet, salty, and tart flavors.

-Side: Scalloped Potatoes with Leeks
+A Side of Scalloped Potatoes with Leeks

 Nutty Gruyere cheese and delicate spring leeks add complexity to this sophisticated Scalloped Potatoes with Leeks casserole.

-Side: Roasted Asparagus
+A Side of Roasted Asparagus

 First-of-the-season Roasted Asparagus needs little more than oil, salt, pepper, and a quick turn in the oven to shine.

-Dessert: Lemon Cake
+A Lemon Cake for Dessert

 Cap off the feast with a light, spongy Lemon Cake decorated with your favorite edible flowers (we used fresh borage blossoms).

-Dessert: Sugar Cookie Bunnies
+A Sweet Treat of Sugar Cookie Bunnies

 Serve these sweet Sugar Cookie Bunnies on dessert plates for a charming end to the meal or wrap in cellophane and set out as party favors.

-Two hours before mealtime, cook the ham and steam artichokes.
+Two hours before mealtime, cook the ham and steam the artichokes.
 Once the artichokes are ready, put them in the refrigerator.
 An hour and a half before everyone arrives, put potatoes in the oven and make the glaze for the ham.
 Next, score the ham and brush with your just-made glaze—adding orange slices and then continue to bake.
-Thirty minutes before, make tarragon mayonnaise and refrigerate.
+Thirty minutes before, make the tarragon mayonnaise and refrigerate.
 While letting the ham rest, roast the asparagus.
-Moments before sitting down to eat, garnish the cake, slice the ham, and pour the beverages.
+Finally, moments before sitting down to eat, garnish the cake, slice the ham, and pour the beverages.